On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Introduction

 In this work, we address these questions directly.
-We show how DML can also be adapted in order to yield doubly robust tests and confidence intervals in semiparametric regression problems.
-We also give a detailed theoretical treatment of the kernel estimators of the additional nuisance parameters, exploring under what conditions they can obtain the rates necessary to achieve doubly robust inference.
-Further, we describe the regularity properties of doubly robust DML estimators.
-Unlike \citet{benkeser2017doubly}, we do not rely on Donsker conditions on the nuisance parameters estimators but rather use cross-fitting as in \citet{chernozhukov2018double}, which we explicitly incorporate into our proofs. \citet{dukes2020doubly} and \citet {dukes2020inference} also obtain doubly robust inference for the partially linear model when (potentially) high-dimensional parametric models are postulated for the nuisance parameters; that approach is distinct from the one in this paper, given that it is reliant on this parametric structure of the working models as well as specific sparse estimators of the regression parameters.
-In comparison the framework in the current paper is generic in that it can allow for arbitrary nonparametric estimators of propensity score and conditional outcome mean.
+We show how to adapt standard doubly robust estimators in order to yield doubly robust tests and confidence intervals in semiparametric regression problems, and spell out the implications for the `variance-weighted' treatment effect \citep{crump2006moving,robins2008higher}.
+In this context, a test is doubly robust if its type I error rate is asymptotically correct so long as at least one out of two nuisance parameters is consistently estimated; a confidence interval is doubly robust if it attains its advertised coverage (asymptotically) so long as at least one out of two nuisance parameters is consistently estimated.
+We also give a detailed theoretical treatment of kernel estimators of the additional nuisance parameters, exploring under what conditions they obtain the rates necessary to achieve doubly robust inference.
+Further, we describe the regularity properties of the novel doubly robust estimators.
+Unlike \citet{benkeser2017doubly}, we do not rely on Donsker conditions on the nuisance parameters estimators but rather use cross-fitting as in cross-validated TMLE \citep{van_der_laan_cross-validated_2011} and double machine learning \citep{chernozhukov2018double}, which we explicitly incorporate into our proofs. \citet{dukes2020doubly} and \citet {dukes2020inference} also obtain doubly robust inference for the partially linear model when (potentially) high-dimensional parametric models are postulated for the nuisance parameters; that approach is distinct from the one in this paper, given that it is reliant on this parametric structure of the working models as well as specific sparse estimators of the regression parameters.
+In comparison, the framework in the current paper is generic in that it can allow for arbitrary nonparametric estimators of the propensity score and conditional outcome mean.
+The work is also relevant to the growing literature on conditional independence testing; our score test can be viewed as an extension of the Generalised Covariance Measure (GCM) test proposed in \citet{shah2020hardness}.